 Lifelong campers are hard to miss during summer.
 You know the ones: The capture the flag captains.
 The ones that show up wearing last year’s camp-made bracelets.
 The campers who start the lunchtime rally songs – unprompted.

-Your camp’s recruiting efforts should start here — with these passionate young souls.
+Your camp’s recruiting efforts for camp customers should start here — with these passionate young souls.
 They’re your best salespeople, and bringing them back year after year is the secret to high retention and enrollment growth.